fDynamo/ideascrape-scrapers/README.md

 ## TO IMPROVE

 - Better logging
+  - Make it clear what scraper is doing what
 - Handle force stop in all
 - Change scrape outputs to camelcase
 - AIFT daily scrape should only scrape the month